michaelpatrickpurcell/prophecy/README.md

     Other Scenes which, if resolved successfully, make it easier for the Characters to accomplish the Scene's Objective.

 #### Sketching Scenes
-The players _Sketch_ Scenes when they [Write an Outline](#write-an-outline) describing the how the Characters will try to prevent the impending catastrophe.
+The players _Sketch_ Scenes when they [Write an Outline](#write-an-outline) describing the story that they will tell about the Characters.
 To Sketch a Scene the players will establish the Setting, define the Objective, and assign the Difficulty Rating for the Scene.

 <!-- __Example__